djeck1432/gui_minecraft_chat/README.md

 `--chat_port` - port;

-`--history` - path to file, where will be save history of chat;
+`--history` - path to the file, where will save a history of the chat;

 ### authorise.py